Schools' planning and reporting

 What achievement and evaluation information will be needed to set revised goals or targets?

-Each of your school's planning and reporting documents have a specific purpose.
+Each of your school's planning and reporting documents has a specific purpose.
 The following links contain advice, requirements and additional resources to support the development of these documents.

 Key to note: the charter is your board's key planning document.
 The legislative requirements for what the charter must contain are set out in section 61 of the Education Act 1989.
 These requirements should be read in conjunction with the National Administration Guidelines